-If you attempt this process and are still experiencing trouble, please contact our Electronic Services Librarian, Ryan Douthat, at 804.278.4217, or rdouthat@upsem.edu.
-ACCESSING YOUR LIBRARY ACCOUNT INFORMATION Your Library account information includes your contact details, checkouts and holds information, renewal options, and an option to allow SMS notifications to receive Library notices via text messaging.
+If you attempt this process and are still experiencing trouble, please contact our Director of Public and Electronic Resources, Ryan Douthat, at (804) 278-4217, or rdouthat@upsem.edu.

+ACCESSING YOUR LIBRARY ACCOUNT INFORMATION

+Your Library account information includes your contact details, checkouts and holds information, renewal options, and an option to allow SMS notifications to receive Library notices via text messaging.
 Use the same barcode number and PIN you used to access the Library's electronic resources to access your Library account.
 You can access your Library account in a couple of different ways.
 From the Library website homepage, click the My Account link located under the "Search Library Collections" box.